To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 3. Influence

-The capacity to have an effect on the character, development, or behaviour of others.
+The capacity to affect the character, development, or behaviour of others.
 Becoming an influential leader creates long-term sustainable momentum resulting in high levels of innovation, creativity, and growth.

 Creating an environment of growth has become crucial in the ever-changing business reality.
 It is a well-known fact that Steve Jobs did not invent the iPod, iPad, etc…all of these innovations came from his team.
 He just created the inspiration and environment for others to be creative and brilliant!